 A: Yes, this is a vicious cycle.
 A depressed adolescent may resort to drug abuse, and to satisfy his needs for this may resort to stealing and illegal activities.
 Many substance abusers may be drug dealers themselves.
-Thus anxiety, depression, violent behavior and substance abuse may be interrelated.
+Thus anxiety, depression, violent behaviour and substance abuse may be interrelated.

 Q: What is the cause for emotional instability among adolescents?

 A: An adolescent can feel excitement gush through the veins during this period of rapid growth.
-A sense of independence and risk taking behavior takes place during this period.
+A sense of independence and risk-taking behavior takes place during this period.
 There are also several physical changes in the body because of the interplay of various hormonal changes.
 With parents being regarded as greatest enemies who object and give their opinion in all matters, friends become their soul mates.
 This period is marked by increased emotional liability, hypothetical thinking and distraction resulting in many disorders.
-Also excessive competition, brilliant academic achievement and over expectation by parents and lack of family support may contribute towards emotional instability.
+Also excessive competition, brilliant academic achievement and over-expectation by parents and lack of family support may contribute towards emotional instability.

 Q: Competition has become all pervasive, in all fields of life including academics.
 Is this issue specially to do with families from South Asia?
 As a medical practitioner, did you ever feel that the ‘issues’ you mentioned is especially noticeable among certain communities?